Spectrum of Light Hexaquark States in Triquark-antitriquark Configuration: Numerical Analysis

 For the hexaquark states, since the spectral density $\rho(s)$ contains higher powers of $s$, the pole contribution is relatively smaller compared to the tetraquark and pentaquark states, which is assumed to be no less than \( 15\%\) \cite{Chen:2014vha,Azizi:2019xla,Wang:2017sto,Wan:2019ake,Wan:2021vny,Wan:2025zau}.
 Secondly, the OPE should be convergent, i.e., the contribution of the highest-dimensional condensates to the spectral density should be as small as possible.
 In this work, we have taken into account the condensate contributions up to dimension 13 operators.
 The ratio of the dimension 13 condensate contribution is defined as

 where

-To determine the appropriate range of the threshold parameter $s_0$, the method adopted in Refs.\cite{Wan:2020oxt,Wan:2020fsk,Wan:2021vny,Qiao:2013dda,Tang:2016pcf} are followed.
+To determine the appropriate range of the threshold parameter $s_0$, the method adopted in Refs.\cite{Wan:2020oxt,Wan:2020fsk,Wan:2021vny,Qiao:2013dda,Tang:2016pcf} is followed.
 Since $\sqrt{s_0}$ represents the energy scale at which the continuum contribution begins, it should be slightly larger than the ground-state hadron mass $m_X$, i.e.,\(\sqrt{s_0} \sim m_X + \delta \, ,\) where the typical value of $\delta$ lies within $0.4$--$0.8~\text{GeV}$ \cite{Colangelo:2000dp,Wan:2021vny,Finazzo:2011he}.
 Within this range of $s_0$, a suitable range of $M_B$ in which the curve of $m_X/\lambda_X - M_B^2$ remains as stable and linear as possible can be searched.
 The overlapping region of $s_0$ and $M_B$ obtained in this way defines the Borel window, which corresponds to the physically allowed parameter space for the hadronic state under investigation.
 In practice, an uncertainty of about $\pm 0.1~\text{GeV}$ for $\sqrt{s_0}$ is allowed, while the range of $M_B^2$ should exceed $0.5~\text{GeV}^2$ to ensure sufficient stability of the Borel window.

 As a result, six possible independent hexaquark states can be obtained.
 These include one $0^+$ state and two $1^+$ states corresponding to the Type-I currents, as well as one $0^-$ state and two $1^-$ states corresponding to the Type-II currents.
 For the other eight hexaquark states, no stable Borel window can be found regardless of the variation of $s_0$ and $M_B$, indicating that the chosen interpolating currents do not couple well to the corresponding hexaquark configurations.
 The relevant numerical results are summarized in Table.\ref{tri-antitrire}.
-Figs.\ref{qqqqqs0+fig}--\ref{qqqqsq1-fig} (a)--(d) display the dependence of $R^{\text{PC}}_{X,J^P}$, $R^{\text{OPE}}_{X,J^P}$, the mass $M_{X,J^P}$, and the decay constant $\lambda_{X,J^P}$ on $M_B^2$ for different choices of $s_0$ for these six independent hexaquark states.
-From Table. \ref{tri-antitrire}, it can be seen that both the masses and the decay constants of the hexaquark states carry certain uncertainties.
-These uncertainties arise mainly from the input parameters, such as the quark masses and vacuum condensates, as well as from the choice of the parameters $s_0$ and $M_B$.
+Figures \ref{qqqqqs0+fig}--\ref{qqqqsq1-fig} (a)--(d) display the dependence of $R^{\text{PC}}_{X,J^P}$, $R^{\text{OPE}}_{X,J^P}$, the mass $M_{X,J^P}$, and the decay constant $\lambda_{X,J^P}$ on $M_B^2$ for different choices of $s_0$ for these six independent hexaquark states.